-Appointed Associate Professor (Docent) of Neuroscience in May 2020, I am a Senior Researcher at the Aging Research Center (ARC) effective April 2014.
+Appointed Associate Professor (Docent) of Neuroscience in May 2020, I am a Senior Lecturer and Research Group Leader at the Aging Research Center (ARC).
 I received my PhD in Psychology in 2007 at the University of Caen/Basse-Normandie (France), and continued with my postdoctoral research from 2008 to 2010 at the Department of Integrative Medical Biology (Umeå University, Sweden).
-I was employed as Research Associate at ARC from 2010 to 2014.
+I was employed as Research Associate at ARC from 2010 to 2014, and Senior Researcher from 2014 to 2021.
 I am also a licensed psychologist since 2004, with training in neuropsychology in the Departments of Neurology and Neurosurgery of the Hospital of Caen.

 IronAge project: https://ki-su-arc.se/research/iron-protocol/